-Regardless of the method of application, students will receive a document called a Student Aid Report (SAR) from the U.S. Department of Education which summarizes the FAFSA information and lists the student's Expected Family Contribution (EFC), which is used to determine financial need.
+Students will receive a document called a Student Aid Report (SAR) from the U.S. Department of Education which summarizes the FAFSA information and lists the student's Expected Family Contribution (EFC), which is used to determine financial need.

 Federal Financial Aid Programs